 Unless there is a specific project or assignment to work on, laptops should be kept at school over breaks and vacations.
 Taking a laptop on any long-distance travel must be carefully considered, since airports are the number one place for laptops to be misplaced, lost, or stolen.
-Before taking a laptop on a plane or road trip, students must request permission from their advisor and administration.
+Before taking a laptop on a plane or road trip, students must request permission from their advisor and permission from their advisor and administration.
 When a laptop is at home and not in use, it should be kept in its case in a safe place - away from pets and siblings.